Qmlnt/Neovim-config/doc/mappings.md

 :noremap z :norm! x<CR> " will press x
 ```

+# feedkeys()
+feedkeys() is about inserting keys into the typeahead buffer.
+Keys from this buffer are only consumed after the current command / function has ended (or if you explicitly read keys, e.g. via getchar()).
+That explains you struggles to have the keys processed immediately;

 # getchar(), nr2char() and getcharstr()
 **getchar**(`expr`) and **getcharstr**(`expr`)
 Get a single character from the user or input stream.